 How do I know which technique is best for me?

 Top surgery is a broad term used to describe different types of procedures for patients who experience gender dysphoria or gender incongruence and wish to either feminize their chest (e.g., breast augmentation or fat transfer) or masculinize their chest (e.g., mastectomy).
 Whether the transition is from male to female (MTF), female to male (FTM), or non-binary (N), the surgical technique is always individualized to meet your personal aesthetic goals.
-At the time of your consultation, Eric Li, MD, and the team at CA Aesthetics in Los Gatos and San Jose, California will analyze your chest in detail and discuss the techniques which are best suited for you.
+At the time of your consultation, Dr. Li will analyze your chest in detail and discuss the techniques which are best suited for you.

 Various techniques can be used to masculinize the chest.
 Ultimately, the goal is to remove breast tissues and flatten the chest.
 The technique that is best suited for you depends on the amount of breast tissue that you have and the condition of your skin.

 When the chest fullness is minimal and there is also minimal stretching of the skin, liposuction can be used to flatten the chest.
 Dr. Li also sometimes advises Renuvion to help tighten the skin post-liposuction.
 However, liposuction by itself is rarely the best treatment option because most patients do not meet the above criteria and/or there is sometimes glandular breast tissue underneath the nipple-areolar complex that cannot be liposuctioned and needs to be surgically removed.
 If tissue needs to be removed to flatten the chest, then a peri-areolar or keyhole incision tissue can be made at the bottom of your areola.
 The scar associated with this incision hides very well once healed.